thundergolfer/thundergolfer.github.io/collections/_posts/2026-05-17-safetykit.md

 ## feedback

+Feedback is central to safety.
+When humans or machines act in the world, they need feedback to tell whether their actions are safe and whether their internal _model_ of the world corresponds to reality.
-Ramps CPU pressure on one logical core while printing color-coded progress, then stops cleanly when the user interrupts.
+This demo ramps CPU pressure on one logical core while printing color-coded progress, then stops cleanly when the user notices the overload and interrupts.

 <div class="safetykit-cast" data-title="python safetykit.py feedback" data-cast="/images/safetykit-casts/feedback.cast"></div>